-Evergreen trees in the landscape provide effortless greenery, privacy, animal habitat and shade.
-Choosing the right cold hardy evergreen trees for your garden space starts with determining the size trees you want and evaluating your site.
+Evergreen trees in the landscape provide effortless greenery, privacy, animal habitat, and shade.
+Choosing the right cold hardy evergreen trees for your garden space starts with determining the size of trees you want and evaluating your site.

 Choosing Evergreen Trees for Zone 6

 Most evergreen trees for zone 6 are native to North America and uniquely adapted to thrive in its average annual temperatures and weather conditions, while others are from locations that have similar climates.
 This means there are many wonderful evergreen plant specimens from which to choose for zone 6.